New Zealand, March 11-26, 2025

 Pinot noir is the most important grape variety grown here, giving wines with texture and body.
 The sauvignon blanc wines are excellent, and the riesling and pinot gris wines are becoming increasingly popular.

-Late afternoon we check in to Peppers Parehua Martinborough, a charming hotel surrounded by vineyards where we will each have our own cottage/villa with plenty of space, a fireplace in the salon, garden terrace… The hotel has a cosy bar and a restaurant.
+Late afternoon we check in to Parehua Resort Martinborough, a charming hotel surrounded by vineyards where we will each have our own cottage/villa with plenty of space, a fireplace in the salon, garden terrace… The hotel has a cosy bar and a restaurant.
 If you feel like exercising there are bicycles and an outdoor swimming pool, and you can play pétanque or croquet.

 Tonight we will have dinner together at the hotel.
 This is your chance to taste green lipped mussels, a local speciality known for its distinctive coloured shell.